Historic Quaker Houses of Lancaster County, PA

 Above: A landmark Lancaster County house built in 1738 for Quaker “Renaissance Woman” Susanna Wright.
 Image source: Lee J. Stoltzfus

-Along with her father, John Wright, and fellow Quaker families like the Barbers and Blunstons, she helped establish the settlement of "Wright’s Ferry," which served as a vital crossing point for pioneers heading west.
+Along with her father, John Wright, and fellow Quaker families like the Barbers and Blunstons, Susanna Wright helped establish the settlement of "Wright’s Ferry," which served as a vital crossing point for pioneers heading west.
 The house is the oldest remaining structure in Columbia and serves as a physical link to the town’s origins as the gateway to the west.

 A Showcase of Pre-1750s Furnishings